 Party system.
 Hierarchical and partisan, avoiding personal (and moral) responsibility.
 Sounds more fun than it is.

 Peterson, Jordan.
 Attempts to justify conservatism by sounding intelligent, fails to do either.

 Penguin Publishing.
 Predicted by the Prophets (wormhole aliens) in the 1990’s, before Family Guy or Bojack Horsemen.

 Politically correct.
 (PC).
-A term created by conservatives to make progressive behaviour sound like it was forced on us all by lobby groups (unlike everything else).
+A term created by conservatives to make forward thinking, progressive behaviour sound like it was forced on us all by lobby groups (unlike everything else).

 Pre-emptive limp.
 When you limp before having to, so you don’t have to later.
 Like, today I was pre-emptively limping to the Record Centre because I was working in some new shoes.

 The Professor and the Madman: A Tale of Murder, Insanity and the Making of the Oxford Dictionary.
 Simon Winchester, 1998.